A Quick Guide To Understand What Is Maturity In Insurance

 What is Maturity in Insurance?

 At its core, maturity in insurance simply means the policy has reached its end date, and the benefits become payable to the policyholder.
-Such usually happens in the case of endowment plans, whole life policies, or term insurance plans with maturity benefits.
+Such usually happens in the case of endowment-style plans and certain permanent life insurance policies that have a maturity date or maturity age.
+In Canada, term life insurance typically does not have maturity benefits unless it includes a Return of Premium feature..
 When a policy has reached its maturity point, the amount that the policyholder receives is the aggregate total and may comprise the sum assured, bonuses, or interest collected, according to the policy type.

 For instance: